Patriarch Alexy II of Moscow: Tenure as bishop

 On 14 August 1961, he was chosen to be the Orthodox Church Bishop of Tallinn and Estonia, succeeding his father-in-law, John (Alekseev), who was promoted to Archbishop of Gorky and Arzamas.

-On 23 June 1964, he was elevated to the rank of archbishop; and, on 25 February 1968, when he just turned 40 years old, he was elevated to metropolitan.
+On 23 June 1964, he was elevated to the rank of archbishop.
+On 22 December 1964, he was appointed Chancellor of the Moscow Patriarchate and, ex officio, a permanent member of the Holy Synod.
+On 25 February 1968, when he just turned 39 years old, he was elevated to metropolitan.

 In 1986 he was released from the post of the Chancellor, which he had held since 1961 and which allowed him to be based in the Moscow Patriarchy's headquarters, and transferred to Leningrad; the decision was effectively made by the Council for Religious Affairs and was later presented by Alexy as punishment for his letter in December 1985 to Mikhail Gorbachev with proposals of reforms to church-state relations.
 Shortly after Alexy's death, the then Chairman of the Council Kharchev strongly denied that and said the decision was aimed at "defusing the tense emotional atmosphere within Patriarch Pimen's inner circle".
 In an earlier interview Kharchev suggested the removal had been requested by Patriarch Pimen "for a year".

 Alexy was one of the presidents of the Conference of European Churches from 1964.
 In March 1987 he was elected President of the CEC Presidium and Advisory Committee, in which post he remained until November 1990.

 Criticized for Ecumenism by some within the Russian Orthodox Church, Alexy responded by saying that such were opinions expressed not by representatives of the church but expressed as private views of free citizens.